Corporate Training

 See it in action

-Here is a one-minute example built from a Remote Work & Information Security policy PDF — the kind of document every distributed company has and almost nobody actually reads.
+Here is a one-minute example built from a Remote Work & Information Security policy PDF.
+It's the kind of document every distributed company has and almost nobody actually reads.
 The video doesn't try to be the full policy; it teaches the obligations an employee needs to know on day one and points back to the source doc for the legal specifics.

 A one-minute example of a training PDF converted into a Golpo whiteboard explainer.